Traditional Christmas dishes in Portugal

 Pork in wine and garlic

-In Madeira, between the 8th of December (day of the Immaculate Conception) and the beginning of the Masses of Childbirth (9 masses celebrated at dawn that starts on the 16th of December), the traditional slaughter of the pig begins.
-In the past, the family got together, the pig was killed, and all the meat is used.
-The meat was already prepared with Christmas in mind.
+In Madeira, between the 8th of December (day of the Immaculate Conception) and the beginning of the Masses of Childbirth (9 masses celebrated at dawn that start on the 16th of December), the traditional slaughter of the pig begins.
+In the past, the family got together, the pig was killed, and all the meat was used.
+The beef was already prepared with Christmas in mind.

 Nowadays, the killings are no longer carried out the same way, but many families continue to eat meat in wine and garlic on Christmas Day.
 The meat is left to marinate in white wine, vinegar, garlic, bay leaf, salt, and pepper at least 3 days before Christmas.
-Then it is cooked in this marinade, and finally, it is fried in lard.
+Then it is cooked in the marinade and finally fried in lard.
 It is accompanied by bread soaked in meat sauce and also fried in lard.
 This typical Madeiran dish must appear at Christmas tables.

 It is said that this tradition has its origins in the Minho people who migrated to Madeira, and the recipe is based on Minho rojões, with a Madeiran touch.